Skip to main content Skip to office menu Skip to footer

 Proof of identity.

-The applicant must also prove the applicant's identity by showing photo identification to the application assistant or must indicate on the application that the applicant does not possess photo identification.
+The applicant must also prove the applicant's identity by showing photo identification to the application assistant, if possible, and must indicate on the application whether or not the applicant possesses photo identification.

 Subp.
 5.